Week-End Marriage

 Week-End Marriage is a 1932 American pre-Code comedy film directed by Thornton Freeland and starring Loretta Young.
 It was produced by First National Pictures and distributed by Warner Bros.
+Pictures.
 It is based on the 1932 novel, Week-End Marriage, by Faith Baldwin.
 The film is preserved at the Library of Congress.

 Plot

 Lola Davis is enamored with her beau Ken Hayes, whose old fashioned morals dictate he earn enough to support a family before asking her to marry him.
 Despite Lola's protests, Ken takes an opportunity to travel to South America for an opportunity to get a pay raise, despite the fact that that will take him away from the country for two years.
 At her supremely modern sister-in-law Agnes' encouragement, Lola employs methods of passive aggressive manipulation in order to convince him to marry her immediately despite his plans.
 After a minor amount of resistance to Agnes' plans Lola caves and plays along just enough to encourage Ken to open the subject of whether or not she agrees with him that it's a good idea for him to take the role in Buenos Aires.
 When threatened with the prospect of Lola's marriage to another person Ken caves and says that if she can stand the thought of marriage, so can he.
 She insists that she will still work after their marriage, citing the fact that her brother Jim's relationship with Agnes is just fine despite Agnes working.
 The reality is that Jim deeply resents Agnes for not serving him in a more domestic manner, and constantly antagonizes her for having "tricked" him into marrying her.

 At the wedding Ken expresses already having regrets through a solemn exchange with his new brother-in-law, Jim.
 Since they work in the same office they aren't allowed to share vacation time, and must stagger their time off.
 Their mutual loneliness during this period begins to wear on their relationship right away.
 A year into the marriage she's told by her employer, Mr. Jameson, that her work has been so impressive that he's decided to give her additional responsibilities and a raise which will bring her income to $40 per week—the same rate received by her husband.
 During this time Lola begins being friendly with another coworker, a man named Peter Acton who works at their company's St. Louis location.
 When Mr. Jameson says he'll likely be visiting St. Louis soon due to the fact that the office is struggling for unspecified reasons, Mr. Acton requests that if Mr. Jameson does visit he bring Lola with him.
 Jameson shames Acton, informing him that Miss.
 Davis is married.
 Acton laughs at this information and requests that Jameson bring her along all the same.